PatrickSUDO/PatrickSUDO.github.io/docs/blogs/LeetCode/2020-10-24-0021-Merge Two Sorted Lists.md

 - Both l1 and l2 are sorted in non-decreasing order.
 ---
 ### Solution:
-This is a part of merge sort.
-The concept is  you iterate through both list and extract the one with smaller head.
-Next, connect the head to the current node of new list.
+This question is a part of the merge sort.
+The concept is you iterate through both lists and extract the one with a smaller head.
+Next, connect the head to the current node of the new list.
 Then move forward to the next elements for both old and new lists.
-Finally, there will be one list remain, we just need to connect it next to the new list.
-Finally, we can use dummy.next to return the new list.
+Finally, there will be one list remain.
+We need to connect it next to the original list.
+Yet, we can use dummy.next to return the new list.

 Time complexity: $O(m+n)$ </br>
 Space complexity: $O(1)$